“I may not have been able to get my child out”; Mozart family details escape from house fire

 Dunaway said he and his wife feared this exact scenario, even telling the city that multiple times.

-“W knew there was a possibility of someone starting a fire.
+We knew there was a possibility of someone starting a fire.
 I still have the message I wrote to the 311 and I even stated that this is a possibility of a fire.
 It’s too close to my house.
-It’ll catch mine too.”Benjamin Dunaway
+It’ll catch mine too.Benjamin Dunaway

-They said they was also a problem with break-ins in the eight years they’ve lived in the home.
+They said they were also a problem with break-ins in the eight years they’ve lived in the home.

 The City of Wheeling did issue a response to claims about the house earlier this week.